Protoneer/documentation/products/rpi_cnc_hat/sd_image.rst

 SD Card Images
 ==============

-These sd card images are preconfigured to work with the Raspberry Pi CNC hat and includes a bunch of G-Code senders to interact with GRBL.
+These SD card images are preconfigured to work with the Raspberry Pi CNC hat and includes a bunch of G-Code senders to interact with GRBL.

 Latest Version
 --------------